simonlindgren/bambambam/README.md

 3. Read the unseen data, line by line, from a file named `data/unseen.txt`.
 The example data used here comes from the public domain novel [*The Legend of Sleepy Hollow*](https://www.gutenberg.org/ebooks/41) (1820) by Washington Irving.

 4. Classify each line of the unseen data by leveraging BERT and the labels.
+Save a `bambambam.csv` with all scores, and also